-I am exercising my rights under the Family Educational Rights and Privacy Act, to hereby request that all photo/directory information (see sample list on page 6) of my child not be released.
-We acknowledge that such photo/directory information will not be published\ in any form including District publications, such as honor roll, merit roll, playbills, yearbooks, websites, newspapers, etc.
+I am exercising my rights under the Family Educational Rights and Privacy Act, to hereby request that all photo/directory information (see sample list on page 5) of my child not be released.
+We acknowledge that such photo/directory information will not be published in any form including District publications, such as playbills, yearbooks, websites, newspapers, etc.